canjs/canjs/docs/can-guides/introduction/technical.md

 The secret to building large apps is never build large apps.
 Break your applications into small pieces.
 Then, assemble those testable, bite-sized pieces into your big application.

+IMAGE: show a diagram of several components and their ViewModel properties

 Hierarchical State Machines (HSMs) is one way to describe this concept.
 UML diagrams allow for modeling of [hierarchically nested states](https://en.wikipedia.org/wiki/UML_state_machine#Hierarchically_nested_states), such as those in CanJS applications.
-Check out the [ATM guide](LINK) for an example of a hierarchical state machine implemented using hierarchical ViewModels.
+Check out the [ATM guide](../../guides/atm.html) for an example of a hierarchical state machine implemented using hierarchical ViewModels.

 React, and other competing frameworks, have a big global state object that contains the application’s state.
 The problem with this approach, at least in any application with even moderate complexity, is that this monolithic layer becomes a dependency of every component in the application.
 This creates additional downstream problems: